Summer Reading

 Summer is in full swing.
 The nights are short and warm.
 The grass is green.
 It all makes me a little nostalgic for the summers of my childhood.

-I never considered myself that much of a reader as a kid, or at least that wasn’t how I would have defined myself.
+I never considered myself a big reader as a kid, or at least that wasn’t how I would have defined myself.
 But I can’t help remembering long, lazy summer days in Ontario cottage country, sitting by the lake, with no TV, no computer, no “devices,” just reading.

 On some days the book didn’t even matter.
 It was casual reading.
 No pressure.
 No essay on symbolism due the next morning.
 No pop quiz to prove I’d gotten through the assigned chapters.